ad-tech-group/openssp-docs/README.md

 ## OpenSSP by ATG

-### This is an open-source supply-side platform for general use with full OpenRTB support up to version 2.4.
+### This is an open-source supply-side platform for general use with full OpenRTB support.

 OpenSSP is a so-called multi-channel SSP which means that not only does it support RTB, but also channels to ad server and further SSP implementation.
 The RTB support is a core feature and needs no extra definition.